-The PCF 2017 will also enable the CLSB to meet its objectives as set out in detail under its 2017 business plan.
+The PCF 2018 will also enable the CLSB to meet its objectives as set out in detail under its 2018 business plan.
 These objectives include, inter alia:

-- Setting and maintaining professional standards within the profession through defined rules and regulations. - Complaint management through defined disciplinary processes and procedures. - Managing risks (consumer, profession & business). - Gathering, analysing and publishing statistical information about the profession. - Continuing to consider options on entity regulation. - Managing the mark of regulation under licence.
+- Setting and maintaining professional standards within the profession through defined rules and regulations. - Complaint management through defined disciplinary processes and procedures. - Managing risks (consumer, profession & business). - Gathering, analysing and publishing statistical information about the profession. - Managing the mark of regulation under licence. - Managing the accreditation of Costs Lawyers for the purposes of providing CPD.

-- Managing the accreditation of Costs Lawyers for the purposes of providing CPD. - Random auditing of CPD records. - Increasing awareness on the difference between a Costs Lawyer with a practising certificate and Law Costs Draftsmen/Costs Draftsmen. - Auditing provision of the Costs Lawyer qualification by the CLSB accredited study provider. - Communicating via the CLSB website, newsletters, Costs Lawyer Journal, two annual National Conferences. - Engaging with other regulators and interested parties e.g. the LSB, LeO and the ACL.
+- Supervision activities e.g. random auditing of CPD records. - Implementing actions following the CMA recommendations. - Auditing provision of the Costs Lawyer qualification by the CLSB accredited study provider and investigating alternative routes to entry e.g. apprenticeship. - Communicating via the CLSB website, newsletters, Costs Lawyer Journal and two annual national conferences. - Engaging with other regulators and interested parties e.g. the LSB, LeO and the ACL.